European Film Award for Best Director

 The European Film Award for Best Director is an award given out at the annual European Film Awards to recognize a director who has exhibited outstanding directing while working in a film industry.
 The award is presented by the European Film Academy (EFA) and was first presented in 1988 to German director Wim Wenders for Wings of Desire.

-Michael Haneke is the director with most wins in the category with three, followed by Pedro Almodóvar, Paolo Sorrentino and Paweł Pawlikowski, with two wins each.
-Almodovar is the most nominated director with six nominations for the award.
+Michael Haneke is the director with most wins in the category with three, followed by Pedro Almodóvar, Paolo Sorrentino, Paweł Pawlikowski and Ruben Östlund, with two wins each.
+Almodóvar is the most nominated director with seven nominations for the award.
 Danish director Susanne Bier was the first female director to receive the award, winning for In a Better World in 2011.